 God, this would have helped a long time ago.
 Oh well, the more you know.

 Putting my idiocy aside, I feel like I really needed that winter break.
 As I arrived in my dorm the other day, a lot of my dormmates were surprised to see me wearing a gray fedora and a suit jacket - well, I guess when you're not wearing a suit jacket with a full on suit, I guess it's a blazer - a blazer.
-Those paired with my Vans Limited Edition Era in antique gold and black:
+Those paired with my Vans Limited Edition Era in antique gold and black: Trust me, these look a lot better on my feet than in this picture.

 I have to admit - damn, I look fresh.